bbest/adv-gis-topics/wk5/leaflet.md

 ## Introduction

-In the modern world of conservation, engaging a broad range of stakeholders is vital to the success of any given proposal.
-Interactive online maps provide a powerful tool for facilitiating the visibility and interest in relevant spatial products that you derive.
+In the world of conservation, engaging a broad range of stakeholders is often vital to the success of a project.
+Interactive online maps provide a powerful visualization tool for exploring relevant spatial products.

 Goals: